hashicorp/vagrant/website/docs/source/v2/cli/plugin.html.md

 This uninstalls the plugin with the given name.
 Any dependencies of the plugin will also be uninstalled assuming no other plugin needs them.

+# Plugin Update

+**Command: `vagrant plugin update <name>`**

+This updates the plugin with the given name.
+If the plugin isn't already installed, this will not install it.